smapiot/piral/docs/features.md

 - CLI tool

 The primary target framework of Piral is React, but due to the secondary ("foreign") API any framework that can be attached to the DOM can be used.

+Let's check our list against common checklists for microfrontends.

+✔️ **Implementation, complexity, and integration**

+> The process is simple and doesn't require to learn new complex skills or framework.

+Indeed Piral works in a standard configuration by relying only on the NPM eco system and proper bundling.
+Our CLI ships with the best bundling configuration, but if you have custom needs you can use any other bundler or bundling configuration.

+✔️ **Code isolation and separation of concerns**

+> Code and styles are isolated to prevent conflicts or unintended overrides.

+A pilet is sandboxed from the main application.
+It cannot crash the main application or other pilets.
+Pilet specific translations or state is always kept in isolation.
+Communication between the pilets is done indirectly via events or extensible components.

+✔️ **Separate deployment and team owners**

+> Each microfrontend is deployed and managed separately to prevent downtime and reduce deployment time.

+A pilet is deployed to a dedicated service or feed independently of the main application, which may be hosted on a CDN.
+The deployment and release cycle of each pilet is completely independent from each other and the main application.

+✔️ **Support different technologies**

+> We can use different technologies: React, Angular; and the same one with different versions.

+Even though Piral supports this way we strongly recommend avoiding multiple technologies within one application.
+Nevertheless, its all possible since every Pilet can package up any module.
+Furthermore, Piral has two APIs for bringing in components; one with the already packaged version of React and a generic API providing a "naked" DOM node to host any framework.

+✔️ **Cross-browser compatibility**

+> The solution is cross-browser compatible including support for IE11.

+Piral itself tries to be as reachable as possible.
+Currently, the minimum requirement is indeed IE11.
+If certain corners (e.g., bundle splitting) are cut then support may also include IE10 or even IE9.

+✔️ **Performance**

+> Browser strategically reloads to prevent memory pollution, network saturation, among others.

+One reason for Piral's design is to cache as much as possible.
+In the full framework we also make use of GraphQL to leverage live data feeds (subscriptions) and request batching to gain more efficiency.

+## Alternative Solutions

 We think that Piral hits a sweep spot that makes development easy and fun, while making applications robust, flexibile, and efficient.
 Nevertheless, some of the alternatives to Piral are.